William Knighton: Early life

-He was born in 1776 at Bere Ferrers in Devon, and studied under his uncle, Dr. Bredall, in Tavistock, Devon.
+War broke out between France and England in 1793; in 1795 his step-aunt Frances' husband arranged a commission for Knighton as a second lieutenant in the Tavistock Volunteer Corps.
+While probably expensive, this commission conferred several benefits: it exempted him from militia service (possibly under his 'gentleman' step-uncle John Moore Knighton); it prevented deployment overseas while allowing him to continue his apprenticeship, and it conferred status as an officer and gentleman.

+Career

 He spent two years at Guy's Hospital, London, and received a diploma from the University of St Andrews in 1797.
-In that year he was assistant surgeon at the Royal Naval Hospital Plymouth, and then commenced private practice, initially in Devonport, in London from 1803 then briefly Edinburgh, then in London again from 1806.
-He was medical officer to the embassy to Spain in 1809.
-He retired from private practice in 1822.
+In that year he was assistant surgeon at the Royal Naval Hospital Plymouth, and then commenced private practice, initially in Devonport, in London from 1803, then briefly Edinburgh, and in London again from 1806.
+In 1809 he was medical officer to the embassy to Spain of Henry Wellesley.